rBurgett/pseries/README.md

 pseries is a JavaScript micro-library for dealing with asynchronous flow control.
 You pass in an array of promise-returning functions and it executes those in series then returns a promise.

 ##Installation
+**Node:**

-`npm install psync`
+`npm install pseries`

+**Browser:**

-`bower install psync`
+`bower install pseries`

 ##Use Cases
 In both the browser and Node, you often have to call functions then wait for a response.
 Traditional callbacks work.
 Promises work better.
-But when you have a series of functions that are asynchronous, it can get very messy very fast.
-In Node, for example, if you do any asynchronous file operations, you often end up with a series of functions that need to happen one after the other.
+But when you have a series of functions that are asynchronous, it gets very messy very fast.
+In Node, for example, if you do any asynchronous file operations, you end up with a series of functions that need to happen one after the other.
 Nesting them in callbacks or promises is not the right answer. **pseries** allows you to execute a list functions in order, one after the other, with one final response oulet and one single outlet for handling errors.

 ##Examples
 ```